RV AC Capacitor Failure Symptoms in Miami, FL

 Problem overview

-Fast read: Failed capacitor due to heat stress (high).
-In Miami, the combination of extreme heat and high humidity often leads to capacitor failure, which is evident when the fan runs but the compressor does not engage.
+Fast read: Failed capacitor due to thermal stress (high).
+In Miami, the extreme heat combined with continuous AC operation often leads to capacitor overheating, which prevents the compressor from starting.

 Follow this sequence